The ECE Census

 Please note that 'on duty' does not include times when the coordinator cannot respond instantly to educators and parents in person or over the phone.
 The contact (on duty) start and finish times should be recorded for the specified days of the ECE Census week.

-What does it mean to be a teacher certificated by the Teaching Council?
-How is this recorded in my ECE Census?
+What it means to be a teacher certificated by the Teaching Council

 A teacher certificated by the Teaching Council holds a practising certificate marked: